-As of December 31, 2008 we have notes payable in the aggregate amount of \$1,525 to one of our shareholders, Sandy Hoover.
+As of December 31, 2009 and 2008, we have notes payable in the aggregate amount of \$1,525 to one of our stockholders, Sandy Hoover.
 This note payable is a result of our acquisition of Sigma which is more fully discussed in Note 3.
-The terms of the note are discussed in Note 10.
+The terms of the note are discussed in Note 9.